BRITISH CAVY COUNCIL

 To have good size appropriate to age.

-N.B.
-Any Full Standard for this breed is likely to be based on those for: The Rough Longhair breeds.
+NB: Any Full Standard for this breed is likely to be based on those for the Rough Longhair breeds.

 Swiss may be shown in any colour or combination of colours.